Introduction

 Scott Ryder and Finixio's Role

 Scott Ryder, acting as the CEO of Lucky Block, played a central role in these marketing strategies.
 He also had an official role at Finixio, the marketing company responsible for handling Lucky Block's promotional activities.
-The relationship at the time between Ryder, Lucky Block, and Finixio raises questions about the transparency and appropriateness of the fund allocations.
+The relationship between Ryder, Lucky Block, and Finixio at the time raises questions about the transparency and appropriateness of the fund allocations.
 This dual involvement has led to discussions about a possible conflict of interest, given Ryder's roles in both entities.

 Financial Mismanagement and Auditor Concerns